chhuang-one/sqxclib/doc/SqTypeJoint.md

 ## Create and setup

 Because SqStorage will set built-in SqTypeJoint when querying, it generally does not need to be set.
-But when used alone, user must setup SqTypeJoint before using it.
+But when used alone, SqTypeJoint must be set before use.
-Because the parser of SqTypeJoint must know type of columns in table, user must add, remove, clear tables in SqTypeJoint.
+Because the parser of SqTypeJoint must know type of columns in table, you must add, remove, clear tables in SqTypeJoint.
 You can specify table alias name (used by SQL AS keyword) in the last argument when you add or remove tables.
 If alias name is NULL, Sqxc use table name directly.

 use C language